decentstack/decentstack/README.md

 The quickstart instructions are not available yet, but I would recommend you to start with the excellent [kappa-workshop](https://noffle.github.io/kappa-arch-workshop/build/01.html).
-It's a great introduction to building decentralized applications that naievly exchange trust and a "must have" prequel to the issues which Decentstack attempts to address.
+It's a great introduction to building decentralized applications that naievly exchange trust and a "must see" prequel to the issues which Decentstack attempts to address.

 ### Updates